ixtenu/acmerc/hardware.md

 ### ScrollPoint

-A popular mouse among Acme users, used by Rob Pike himself, is the "ScrollPoint III Optical Mouse", formerly manufactured by Lenovo and IBM.
+A popular mouse among Acme users, used by Acme author Rob Pike himself, is the "ScrollPoint III Optical Mouse", formerly manufactured by Lenovo and IBM.
 While the ScrollPoint III was discontinued long ago, used and refurbished models can be found on eBay and sometimes Newegg.
 The ScrollPoint series [was not a success][ltt] in the general market, but the ScrollPoint III is one of the few mass-produced mice that had three real buttons and a scrolling option.
-Instead of a scrollwheel, the ScrollPoint III has, beneath button-2, a scrolling stick (a glowing blue nub) which is pushed in the direction that one wants to scroll.
+Instead of a scroll wheel, the ScrollPoint III has, beneath button-2, a scrolling stick (a glowing blue nub) which is pushed in the direction that one wants to scroll.
 Notably, it supports horizontal scrolling in addition to vertical scrolling.